evelyn-loves-coffee/minecraft-java-crow-buddy/README.md

 A vanilla-plus Fabric mod for Minecraft 26.2+ that introduces the Crow entity.

 ### Overview
-Crows are unique, tameable entities that spawn in biomes mirroring real-life habitats.
-They possess distinct behaviors:
+Crows are unique, tameable entities that possess distinct behaviors:

 * **Tamability & Diet:** Crows can be healed with various seeds, but only specialized **Black oil sunflower seeds** (a bonus drop from broken sunflowers) can tame them.
 They respond negatively to chocolate, which causes poisoning.
 * **Swarm Intelligence:** Crows exhibit a "swarm" mechanic.
 Attacking a crow triggers nearby crows to join the fray.
 Tamed crows will defend their player with similar aggression to wolves.